mswarasi/General-MultiplexBayes/README.md

 library(MCMCpack)

-#### We simulate data for the urine stratum, where the number of specimens tests is N = 4402:
+#### We simulate data for the urine stratum, where the number of specimens tested is N = 4402:
 N <- 4402

 #### Pool sizes for the H3 protocol: